Transparencies for the overhead projector and their preparation

 Permanent pens, while not having this disadvantage did not allow for errors or rethinks.

 It was of course perfectly possible to make a transparency very quickly indeed by simply writing on it with an appropriate pen.
 However, for special presentations, particularly company meetings, something more professional was expected.
-(Remember this was at a time when word processors were in their infancy and printers were unsophisticated with only one font size and type at a time.)
+(Remember this was at a time when word processors were in their infancy and printers were unsophisticated with only one font and font size at a time.)

-One way to get changes in font types and sizes was to use stencils.
-This was very labour intensive because of having to line up each stencil character with the other characters, and it required special drawing boards with moveable ruler and clips to hold the transparencies in position.
-Nevertheless it was common practice.
+The only ways to get changes in font types and sizes was to use stencils or rub-on letters.
+Both very labour intensive because of having to line up each letter with the adjacent ones, and it required special drawing boards with moveable ruler and clips to hold the transparencies in position.
+Nevertheless, it was common practice.

 Another way was to use rub-on letters, also known as dry transfers which went by the trade name of Letraset.
 This was equally labour intensive because of lining up the lettering.

-A range of stencils and dry lettering sheets were the tools of the trade for whoever had the task of making professional-looking transparencies.
-So were the special drawing boards.
+A range of stencils and dry lettering sheets were the tools of the trade for whoever had the task of making professional-looking transparencies, as were the special drawing boards.